 To address the methodological challenge of making sensory work visible (Maslen, 2017), we combined video recordings of consultations (Heath et al., 2010; Iedema et al., 2006) with self-confrontation interviews (Mollo & Falzon, 2004).
 We recorded 10 post-orthopedic surgery visits with a standardized patient accompanied by a nurse.
 Immediately after each visit, physicians (5 surgeons and 5 residents) watched and commented their video-recordings.
-Thematic analysis of the interviews revealed two ways of accomplishing sensory work at a distance: (a) the constitution of a diagnostic space by moving the camera and engaging the bodies, and (b) the distribution of embodied practices to sense-at-distance.
-Video-based interaction analysis of the visits was then conducted to examine these practices in more detail, and showed that interactions between the physician, the patient, and the nurse are at the centre of sensory work in telemedicine.
+Video-based interaction analysis of the visits was conducted to analyse in more detail the interactions between the physician, the patient, and the nurse and to reveal how the sensory work is done in context of telemedicine.

 Note: Project funded by Knowledge Institute Montfort (ISM)